lgandarillas/video2text/README.md

 # Video to Text Converter

 ## Project Description
 This project provides a tool to convert MP4 video files to MP3 audio files and transcribe the audio to text using the Whisper library.
-It is designed to run on macOS and Linux systems, facilitating the easy conversion and transcription of video content.
+It is designed to run on macOS, Linux and Windows systems, facilitating the easy conversion and transcription of video content.
 <br><br>
 <img src="assets/diagram.webp" width="600" alt="Conversion Process Diagram">